Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: Logical powers in reduced and indecomposable polynomial rings

-We have that the set $U$ is first-order definable (\Cref{TandU}); moreover, the sets of powers of elements of $U$ coincide with their respective sets of logical powers (\Cref{TandU-b}), and therefore they are definable, using the respective elements as parameters; see \cref{lpowformula}.
-Since the condition in the statement of \Cref{onlypowconst} involves quantification over the elements of $U$, we get that the set of positive powers of any constant $a\in R$ is definable in $R[x]$ using $a$ as parameter.
-In other words, we proved the following: \begin{corollary} Let $R$ be a reduced indecomposable ring that is not a field.
-Then there is a two-variable first-order formula $\Phi(\cdot,\cdot)$ such that, for each $a\in R$, the formula $\Phi(\cdot,a)$ defines the set $\pow(a)$ in $R[x]$.
+Let $S=R[x]$ be as in \Cref{onlypowconst}.
+We have that the sets of powers of elements of $U$ coincide with their corresponding sets of logical powers (\Cref{TandUPV-b}), and therefore they are definable, using the corresponding elements as parameters; see \Cref{lpowformula}.
+Since the condition in the statement of \Cref{onlypowconst} involves quantification over the definable set $U$, we get that the set of positive powers of any constant $a\in R$ is definable in $R[x]$ using $a$ as a parameter.
+In other words, we proved the following:

+\begin{corollary} Let $S=R[x]$, with $R$ being a reduced indecomposable ring that is not a field.
+There is a two-variable first-order formula $\Phi(\cdot,\cdot)$ such that, for each $a\in R$, the formula $\Phi(\cdot,a)$ defines the set $\pow(a)$ in $S$.
+More explicitly, we can take